-Their job is to create text documents.
+Essentially these programs all do the same thing.
+Their purpose is to create text documents.

 You can have multiple pages in a single document file or just one page.
 The page size settings and margins will determine how much information will fit on a page.
 The font type, pt size and line spacings will also play a part in how much room the overall text takes up.

 Once the file is saved it can be reopened at a later date and worked on, or added too.
 Once changes or edits are made you can just resave the file.

 When you change any of the default settings to alter the appearance of your document etc this is called formatting.
 Templates for various styles or layouts are available in the program but you will be restricted by the templates parameters.

 You may have to make your own adjustments to make things look how you want.